 Influencers.
 They’re everywhere nowadays, and they mean business.
 But what does it actually mean to be an ‘influencer’?

 This is just one of the things that I examined in my recent research project investigating the profiles of influencers working in the area of travel and tourism.
 Whilst you might find a little bit of data on the Internet about aspects such as how much to charge for a ‘do-follow’ link or whether an influencer should be full time or part time, none of this is actually based on credible research.
 Instead, it is based on the personal experiences of ‘influencers’ and their immediate connections.
 Whilst I by no means wish to discredit their claims or suggest that there is any distruth in them, they are simply not credible and reliable pieces of research.

-Many of us are chasing the travel influencer dream, only to end up disappointed and pennyless at the end.
+Many of us are chasing the influencer dream, only to end up disappointed and pennyless at the end.
 But what does it take to succeed?
-What actually is a Travel Influencer?
+What is an Influencer?